Commentary (magazine): 20th century

 Although many or even most of the editors and writers had been socialists, Trotskyites, or Stalinists in the past, that was no longer tolerated.
 Commentary articles were anti-Communist and also anti-McCarthyite; it identified and attacked any perceived weakness among liberals on Cold War issues, backing President Harry Truman's policies such as the Truman Doctrine, the Marshall Plan, and NATO.
 The "soft-on-Communism" position of the Congress of Industrial Organizations (CIO) and Henry A. Wallace came under steady attack.
 Liberals who hated Joseph McCarthy were annoyed when Irving Kristol wrote at the height of the controversy that "there is one thing that the American people know about Senator McCarthy: he, like them, is unequivocally anti-Communist.
 About the spokesmen for American liberalism, they feel they know no such thing."

-Norman Podhoretz
+In the late 1950s, the magazine quality sagged, as Cohen suffered from mental illness and committed suicide.

-In the late 1950s the magazine sagged, as Cohen suffered from mental illness and committed suicide.
 A protégé of Lionel Trilling, Norman Podhoretz took over in 1960, running the magazine with an iron hand until his retirement in 1995.
-Podhoretz reduced the space given to Jewish issues and moved Commentarys ideology to the left.
-Circulation rose to 60,000 as the magazine became a mainstay of the Washington liberal elite in the heyday of Presidents John F. Kennedy and Lyndon B. Johnson.